 Photo & Video Capture

-Text-only notes often leave room for interpretation.
-Visual evidence, on the other hand, removes ambiguity.
+Text-only notes can leave room for interpretation, which leads to miscommunication and lost time.
+Images are an easy way to remove ambiguity.
 A quick photo or video can show exactly what was found and why it matters.
-When paired with annotation tools — arrows, highlights, or comments — images become even more powerful.
+When paired with annotation tools like arrows, highlights, or comments, images become even more powerful.
 They create an objective record, support accountability, and provide clarity for teams who weren’t present during the inspection but need to act on the results.

 E-Signature & Approval Workflows